Personal Directive

 Alberta’s Office of the Public Guardian & Trustee website has a nice, easy to use personal directive template with instructions that you can fill in.

-Then you should destroy old directives and give a copy of your new directive to your new agent(s) and keep one copy in your green sleeve (if you have one).
+Then you should destroy old directives and give a copy of your new directive to your new agent(s) and keep one copy in your Green Sleeve (if you have one).

-If you are unable to make your own decisions, and you do not have a personal directive, your health care provider will select someone to make decisions for you from a ranked list of relatives.
+Without a personal directive, your health care provider will select someone to make decisions for you from a ranked list of relatives.

 stylized illustration of people